ethanmiller1/Family-Ideas/Wiki/Gmail Rules.md

 # Money

 ```
 from:(capitalone@message.capitalone.com) "score went up" OR "updated credit score" OR "here's what changed" OR "new credit score" OR "milestone"
 ```

+One picture is worth 160 emails.
+The average email is 75kb and the average picture is 12mb.
+(12 megabytes) / (75 kilobytes) = 160.